Big Al (software)

-Big Al is an English speaking Vocaloid by PowerFX made for Vocaloid 2.
+Big Al (officially stylized as BIG AL) is an English language Vocaloid developed by PowerFX for Vocaloid 2.

+He is marketed as the counterpart of Sweet ANN, the first VOCALOID developed by PowerFX.

 Development

 He was released as the male counterpart to Sweet Ann and was released on December 22, 2009.
 He was later released in Japan on March 3, 2010, and in Taiwan September 7, 2011.
 He was the first Vocaloid to have a confirmed American accent.